Aoxi-git/Cementor/doc/sphinx/user.rst

 ====================

 In most simulations, it is not desired that all particles float freely in space.
 There are several ways of imposing boundary conditions that block movement of all or some particles with regard to global space.

+.. note:: When using :yref:`Clump` bodies discussed in above section :ref:`ClumpSection`, the following paragraphs apply to the Clump bodies themselves (not to their members).

 Motion constraints
 ------------------